24-Month Invasive Cardiovascular Technologist Program

 The clinical/externship rotation is an integral part of the training program.
-Eligible students are assigned to school-approved clinical site by the Program Director.
-Students will maintain this rotation until all required hours have been successfully completed within the allotted time frame.
-Site visits to hospitals are conducted on a regular basis by school clinical site coordinator to assess the satisfactory progress of the student.
+Eligible students are assigned to a school-approved clinical site by the Program Director.
+Students will maintain this rotation until all required hours have been completed within the allotted time frame.
+Site visits to hospitals are conducted regularly by the school clinical site coordinator to assess the student’s satisfactory progress.

 Due to the technical nature of this program, a minimum of an associate degree is required.
 In addition, students must have prior allied health training, recent clinical work experience, and college credits in anatomy & physiology, math, and science.

-The knowledge and skills acquired prepare students for responsible career entry positions with advancement opportunities in hospital cardiac catheterization laboratories.
-There is a widespread, critical demand for competent, credentialed Invasive Cardiovascular Technologists.
+The knowledge and skills acquired prepare students for responsible career entry positions with advancement opportunities in-hospital cardiac catheterization laboratories.
+A widespread, critical demand exists for competent, credentialed, Invasive Cardiovascular Technologists.